DeppressedCabbage/Hephaestes38-zmk/README.md

 ***
 ### PCB's
 All files to make your own pcb's can be found in the pcb's and cases folder.
 The Hepheaestes38_PCB-Gerbers.zip can be uploaded into any pcb manufacturer to get them made, and all of the kicad files are available if you want to make any edits.
+If you are looking for an assembled PCB, reach out to me at conturakeyboards@gmail.com.
+A website will be coming soon if you would like to purchase pcb's or fully assembled keyboards.
+Stay tuned.

 ***
 ### BOM